THE SEO AUDIT CHECKLIST FOR YOUR SUCCESS

 INTERNAL LINK STRUCTURE

 - Clever internal links are particularly important for webmasters who run a lively corporate blog.
-So that older blog articles do not disappear in the archive, it is always worthwhile to link to them from new articles.
-It is particularly worthwhile to link to so-called evergreen content, which is always valuable because it contains timeless, well-researched, very useful, and constantly updated content.
+Older blog articles do not disappear in the archive; it is always worthwhile to link them to new articles.
+It is particularly worthwhile to link to evergreen content, which is always valuable because it contains timeless, well-researched, very useful, and constantly updated content.

 - If you want to bring older content to the visitors, again and again, get them to deal more intensively with the topic (added value through additional information) or make crawling easier for the search engine bots through internal links (and thus promote indexing).
 Note the following:

 - The internal link matches the topic of the page in which it is embedded.

 - The title of the internal link corresponds thematically to the current page.

 - It is set sensible and offers the user added value.